stanford-cs348k/asst2-convlayer/README.md

     ./bin/convlayer --schedule student

 This code will run your version of the convolution layer using randomly generated inputs and weights.
-It will run for 3 trials, and report the minimum time of the 3 runs.
+It will run for three trials, and report the minimum time of the three runs.
 To run correctly you must ensure that
 Halide is in your library load path.
 On OSX this can be done like so:

     DYLD_LIBRARY_PATH=<halide_dir>/bin ./bin/convlayer <args>